benoitc/gaffer/docs/commands/watch.rst

 =====================  =========================================
 Patterns               Description
 =====================  =========================================
-create                 to follow all templates creattion start                  start all processes in a tpl stop                   all processes in a tpl are stopped restart                restart all processes in a tpl
+create                 to follow all templates creation start                  start all processes in a tpl stop                   all processes in a tpl are stopped restart                restart all processes in a tpl